 The single best way to prevent this disease is to be vaccinated.

-- Children should be vaccinated with a pneumococcal conjugate vaccine (PCV13) at 2, 4, and 6 months.
+- Children should be vaccinated with a pneumococcal conjugate vaccine (PCV13) at two (2), four (4), and six (6) months.
 They also need another shot, or booster, at 12 to 15 months of age.

 - Adults who are 19 to 64 years of age with certain health risks should be vaccinated.
-These risks include: diabetes, smoking, alcoholism, asthma, chronic heart, liver, lung or kidney disease, sickle cell disease, a spleen that doesn't work, cancer or other diseases that affect the immune system.
+These risks include the following: diabetes, smoking, alcoholism, asthma, chronic heart, liver, lung or kidney disease, cochlear implant, sickle cell disease, a spleen that doesn't work, cerebrospinal fluid (CSF) leak, solid organ transplant, cancer or other diseases that affect the immune system.
 Talk to your doctor about which pneumococcal vaccines are right for you.

-What is the difference between the PCV13 and the PPSV23 vaccines?
+What is the difference between the PCV20 and PCV15 vaccines and the PPSV23 vaccines?

 What are the pneumococcal vaccine requirements for school attendance?

-- Your children in day care, Head Start or nursery school, should have received 1 to 4 doses of pneumococcal vaccine depending on their age.
-Please refer to the school attendance requirements at: http://www.health.ny.gov/prevention/immunization/schools/#ln1.
+Your children in day care, Head Start or nursery school should have received one (1) to four (4) doses of pneumococcal vaccine, depending on their age.
+Please refer to the school attendance requirements at: Child Care Programs, Schools and Post-Secondary Institutions.